-The OPEB liability increased to \$37.4 million (net of trust fund balance) based on the most recent actuarial study, received at the close of FY2017.
-Following the acknowledgment of OPEB in FY2009 as required by Government Accounting Standards Board (GASB), the Town has continued to contract with an actuary to update the liability, but also to develop a funding plan to address the liability.
-The Town adopted the Meals Tax Surcharge and increased the Room Occupancy Tax in order to provide capacity in the FY2015 budget to begin funding the OPEB Trust Fund.
-The FY2015, FY2016, FY2017 and FY2018 budgets have appropriated \$500,000 annually into the OPEB Trust Fund and the FY2019 budget sustains that level.
-At the close of FY2018 another GASB actuarial update will be conducted to assess the long-run impact of the current plan.
+The Town's OPEB liability increased to \$44.88 million (net of trust fund balance) based on the most recent actuarial study, which was received at the close of FY2018.
+Following the acknowledgment of OPEB in FY2009 as required by the Government Accounting Standards Board (GASB), the Town has continued to contract with an actuary to update the liability, but also to develop a funding plan to address the liability.
+In FY2015 the Town adopted the optional Meals Tax Surcharge and increased the Room Occupancy Tax in order to provide capacity within the budget to begin funding the OPEB Trust Fund.
+Since FY2015 the General Fund budget has appropriated \$500,000 annually into the OPEB Trust Fund and in FY2020 that amount will be increased to \$550,000.

+To date, the Town has appropriated \$2.5 million into the OPEB Trust Fund and the Fund balance as of February 28, 2019 is approximately \$3 million, exclusive of the planned contribution of \$550,000 in FY2020.
 In addition to funding the liability, the Town continues to advocate for proposed legislative changes at the State level regarding the local obligation for retiree health insurance that would reduce its OPEB liability.

-• Building & Liability Insurance
+Building & Liability Insurance

 This budget category includes property and liability coverage for all Town owned property, as well as liability coverage for all elected and appointed Town officials.
 In addition, because fire and police personnel are not eligible under Massachusetts law for regular workers' compensation coverage, a separate insurance policy with premiums based largely on claims experience is purchased to cover these personnel for injuries sustained in the line of duty.
 The police and fire MGL Chapter 41 Section 111F Injured on Duty (IOD) premium is also included here.
-The Town's Building and Liability insurance premiums reflect a 1% budgetary increase for FY2019.
+Based upon positive loss ratios, the Town's Building and Liability insurance has been level funded in FY2020.